AtmolanderMimi/basm/book/src/meta-instructions.md

 To specify the arguments you want your meta-instruction to take in, you simply write they names (identifiers) in the field header:

-* `[@META]`: would take no arguements
+* `[@META]`: would take no arguments
 * `[@META arg1 arg2]`: would take two numeric arguments
 * `[@META arg1 [scope]]`: would take one numeric argument followed by a scope argument

-Basm will automatically create aliases named after the arguments which are binded to the arguments passed in by the caller.
+Basm will automatically create aliases named after the arguments which are bound to the arguments passed in by the caller.
 This means that you can refer to `arg1` like any other numeric alias in the scope of `[@META arg1]`.

 ## Naming

-Meta-instructions cannot share the name of other instructions, must they be built-in's or user defined meta-instrutions.
+Meta-instructions cannot share the name of other instructions, must they be built-in's or user defined meta-instructions.
-Also, quick aside, while I prefer to keep the 4 capital leters naming convention for instruction names, names abide by the same restrictions as aliases and are thus not limited to 4 capital letters or less.
+Also, quick aside, while I prefer to keep the 4 capital letters naming convention for instruction names, names abide by the same restrictions as aliases and are thus not limited to 4 capital letters or less.

 ## Examples